Jonathan Ruffer: Personal life

-An Anglican, he has been described by the Financial Times as "a committed evangelical Christian" and The Yorkshire Post as "a devout Christian."
+An Anglican, Ruffer has been described by the Financial Times as "a committed evangelical Christian" and by The Yorkshire Post as "a devout Christian."
 He is a member of the Athenaeum Club and the Beefsteak Club.

 As of 2014, he had an estimated wealth of £380 million.
-As of 2020, Ruffer was worth £159 million according to the Sunday Times Rich List.
+Following his substantial donations to the Auckland Project, as of 2020, Ruffer was worth £159 million. according to the Sunday Times Rich List.
 Ruffer gave an estimated £160 million to the development of Bishop Auckland in 2020.
 In 2025, The Daily Telegraph reported that he had given at least £200 million to the Auckland Project to develop the town.